Barcelona attack: Police name driver of van

 Bulldozer clears rubble in Alcanar

-The ruins of the house in Alcanar, a quiet beach town about 125 miles (201 kilometers) south of Barcelona, may hold the key to unraveling the plans and methods of the terror cell.
+In Alcanar, a quiet beach town about 125 miles (201 kilometers) south of Barcelona, explosives experts brought in a bulldozer Saturday to clear rubble before conducting a number of controlled explosions at the site.

-Police said Sunday that the group inside the house had been planning for "one or more" attacks on Barcelona.
-The remains of two people have been found on the site so far, police said.
+Police said that the group based at the house had been planning "one or more" attacks on Barcelona.
+The remains of two people have so far been found at the site

-Authorities suspect the property was being used as a base to make explosives that could have caused even more devastating attacks in Barcelona, Cambrils and possibly elsewhere had they not blown up prematurely.
+Authorities suspect the property was being used as a base to make explosives that could have caused even more devastating attacks in Barcelona, Cambrils and possibly elsewhere, had they not blown up prematurely.

-Explosives experts brought in a bulldozer Saturday to clear rubble before conducting a number of controlled explosions at the site in Alcanar's Montecarlo area.

-So far, police have found more than 100 of gas canisters on site.
+So far, police have found the remains of more than 100 gas canisters on the site.

 The city's vice mayor, Jordi Bort, told CNN the house belonged to a bank and that the group had been squatting there illegally without its knowledge.

-The town is home to a mix of yearlong residents and others who just spend holidays or weekends here, he said.
+The town is home to a mix of residents and others who just spend holidays or weekends here, he said.
 Neighbors said they did not suspect any wrongdoing at the property.

-The septic tank of the house, which had only one floor, was used as storage for the tanks and explosives, Bort said.
+The septic tank of the house, which had only one floor, was used as storage for the tanks and explosives, Bort

 A source briefed on the investigation said a preliminary assessment indicated there were traces of the powerful explosive TATP in the rubble.